TomBugnon/deNEST/README.md

   This dimension would correspond to different filters to be applied to an image to mimic different 'filterings' by the retina, LGN, V1 etc in an object recognition network.
-- _frames_ : Successive 'frames' are shown to the InputLayer, each for a certain duration.
+- _frames_ : If the stimulators are spike_generators, successive 'frames' are
+    shown to the InputLayer, each for a certain duration.
+If the stimulators are poisson_generators, only the first frame is shown to the network.

+##### From input arrays to firing rates

+If InputLayer stimulators are poisson generators, the rates are set according proportionally to the first 'frame' of the input array.
+The other frames are ignored.
+If InputLayer stimulators are spike generators, the instantaneous rates at each time are set proportionally to the frame corresponding to that time.
+Each frame is 'shown' to the layer for a certain duration (`time_per_frame` parameter).
+In both cases the scaling factor from np-array values to rates is given by the 'input_rate_scale_factor' parameter of the InputLayer.

 ### Loading of the input arrays